FreeCAD/FreeCAD-documentation/wiki/HiDPI_support.md

 ### Part three

-Goal   * Make all UI widgets size relative to the font size
+Goal: Make all UI widgets size relative to the font size

 -   In all appropriate places, get system font metrics to determine the size of a widget.
 -   In places where real size is referenced, assume font size as a relative measure (72 points = 96 virtual pixels = 1 inch).